puppetlabs/puppet/CONTRIBUTING.md

 How to track the status of your change after it's been submitted
 ================================================================

-Shortly after opening a pull request on GitHub, there should be an automatic message sent to the puppet-dev Google Groups mailing list notifying people of this.
+Shortly after opening a pull request, there should be an automatic email sent via GitHub.
 This notification is used to let the Puppet development community know about your requested change to give them a chance to review, test, and comment on the change(s).

-If you submitted your change via manually sending a pull request or mailing the patches, then we keep track of these using [patchwork](https://patchwork.puppetlabs.com).
-When code is merged into the project it is automatically removed from patchwork, and the Redmine ticket is manually updated with the commit SHA1.
-In addition, the ticket status must be updated by the person who merges the topic branch to a status of "Merged - Pending Release"

-We do our best to comment on or merge submitted changes within a week.
+We do our best to comment on or merge submitted changes within a about week.
 However, if there hasn't been any commentary on the pull request or mailed patches, and it hasn't been merged in after a week, then feel free to ask for an update by replying on the mailing list to the